jhuttner/bin/README.md

     $ up adnxs => you're in /usr/local/adnxs.
     $ up nxs => you're in /usr/local/adnxs (nxs is in adnxs).
     $ up foo => you stay put.

+    $ versiongrab

+    # List the current versions for AppNexus API endpoints.